michaelkamprath/ePaperDriverLib/README.md

-# Crystalfontz_ePaper_lib
+# ePaper Driver Lib
-An unofficial Arduino library for the Crystalfontz ePaper line of displays.
+An unofficial Arduino library for ePaper displays from various manufacturers and distributers.
 This library implements the Adafruit GFX interface, providing the Arduino community a familiar API for manipulating the pixels on the screen.
 This library is currently designed to only support SPI communications with the ePaper device.

 This library supports the following colors in the GFX: